-The SWOT model and the Interaction Matrix can be found in Annex 2.15 workshops are well documented and revisited during the results workshop, while drawing conclusions for the further PACA process.
+The SWOT model and the Interaction Matrix can be found in Annex 1.13

-After each mini workshop, the PACA team identifies possible project champions2, who can potentially drive the activities suggested by the workshop participants.
-The mini
+After each mini workshop, the PACA team identifies possible project champions 2, who can potentially drive the activities suggested by the workshop participants.
+The mini workshops are well documented and revisited during the results workshop, while drawing conclusions for the further PACA process.